-All adults, whether employed by the school or helping as volunteers should act as a positive role model for the children.
-In practice this means for example that you will take care of the site helping to keep rooms and public areas in good order.
+All adults, whether employed by the school or helping as volunteers, should act as a positive role model for the children.
+In practice, this means for example that you will take care of the site helping to keep rooms and public areas in good order.
 Adults should speak to children and staff in a courteous manner and you should expect this to be reciprocated by the children.

 Mobile Technology: The use of personal mobile technology is prohibited when staff or visitors are responsible for children's safety and well-being.
-There are strictly limited exceptions to this, for example when the technology protects or keeps children safe; when there is direct relevance to a lesson; when used as part of official school communications.
-Even when used for these purposes staff should never give the impression to others that it is being used casually or for personal use.
+Staff are able to use their personal devices within the classroom (as long as no children are present), Staffroom or offices.
+Phones must never be used in communal spaces where children frequent (corridors, library) or when children are present.
+There are strictly limited exceptions to this, for example when the technology protects or keeps children safe or when there is direct relevance to a lesson.
+Even when used for these purposes, staff should never give the impression that it is being used casually or for personal use.
+Staff's mobile devices must not be on display within a classroom and must be kept in bags, coats or within a drawer.
 All pupils in year 6 are allowed to bring a simple (non-smart) phone to school.
 These are given to teachers at the start of the day.
-All pupils and parents are required to use an Acceptable Use Policy.
+All pupils and parents are required to sign and adhere to our Acceptable Use Policy.

 Dress code: All adults should be dressed appropriately and be clearly identifiable on the school site.
-Staff in school are expected to look smart and professional and set a good example to children about what is appropriate clothing for school (see page 21 of full School Handbook).
+Staff in school are expected to look smart and professional and set a good example to children about what is appropriate clothing for school.

-Children's Uniform and Appearance: Children are expected to wear school uniform and school shoes to ensure they look smart and are ready for school.
+Children's Uniform and Appearance: Children are expected to wear school uniform and school shoes to ensure they look smart and are ready for learning.
 This means a uniform that is plain and in the school colours of maroon and grey, ideally with the school logo and black shoes.
 Branded fashion clothes and coats with large logos, slogans and writing will not be allowed.
+The expectation is that uniform and appearance are both smart and inconspicuous.